Power of Prayer — My Daughter at Death’s Door: I Witness a Miracle by Praying to God (Audio Essay)

 From that day on, my daughter’s condition got better and better each day, and her airway made an excellent recovery.
 As she was about to be discharged from the hospital, the doctor and a nurse asked me and my daughter to write a letter of thanks to the doctor, but we refused, for I knew that it had been God who had given my daughter life, and so we gave our thanks only to God!

-After more than a month recuperating at home, my daughter was able to live normally again and, later, she began to perform her duty in.
+After more than a month recuperating at home, my daughter was able to live normally again and, later, she began to perform her duty in the church.

 My Heart Was Moved to Understanding